You are here:

 3.Currency Devaluation

-Inflation frequently leads to the devaluation of a nation’s currency.
+Inflation often triggers currency devaluation, raising import costs for commodities and driving up overall prices.
 When the value of money declines, the cost of importing commodities rises.
 This can contribute to increased commodity prices overall.
 For example, if the U.S. dollar weakens, the price of imported oil may increase, affecting oil prices globally and contributing to higher inflation.

 How Commodities Influence Inflation